chaoge525/soafee_demo/documentation/introduction.rst

 licenses in order to be compliant with the licensing requirements of the associated external works.

+Contributions to the project should follow the same licensing arrangement.

 Contributions and Bug Reports
 -----------------------------

-This project has not put in place a process for contributions currently.
+Guidance for contributing to the EWAOL project can be found at :ref:`Contributing <contributing:Contributing>`.

-For bug reports, please submit an Issue via GitLab.
+For bug reports, please submit an Issue via GitLab, following the project's Issue template.

 Feedback and support
 --------------------